FusionAuth/fusionauth-site/site/_posts/2020-07-22-securely-implement-oauth-vuejs.md

 //...
 ```

 The `query-string` library stringifies this request object as you can see below.
-This saves us from doing this manually and makes code more readable.
+This saves us from doing this manually and makes code more readable:

 ```
 // the stringified parameters 'client_id=1ac76336-9dd9-4048-99cb-f998af681d3e&client_secret=NLmIgHC65zHeHOPlQMmOMG4Nberle41GT85RUgijdqA&code=e_oTyBn_7WPTPgtFUjvEZk6TwBBLYajRi8NMixQehd0&grant_type=authorization_code&redirect_uri=http%3A%2F%2Flocalhost%3A9000%2Foauth-callback'
 ```

-After a successful post request, we use `.then()` to access the response from the endpoint.
-We then store the `access_token` received in the session with the name `req.session.token`.
-The above code has a `console.log()` of this response so that you can see the response.
-We are only concerned with the `data` property, though other information is returned.
+After a successful post request, we use the `.then()` method to access the response from the endpoint.
+We store the `access_token` received in the session with the name `token`.
+The above code has logs this response so that you can see it for debugging.
+We are only concerned with the `data.access_token` value, though other information is returned.
 After storing this `access_token` we redirect to our Vue App.
-Here's an example of what might be returned after a successful login:
+Here's an example of what might be returned after a successful request to the `token` endpoint:

 ```javascript
 data: {